Housing Inventory Trends 2025 Year-End Recap & 2026 Forecast

 How are tariffs affecting housing supply?

-New tariffs on lumber (10-34.5%), kitchen cabinets (25-50%), and steel/aluminum (25-50%) are adding an estimated $7,500-$10,900 to the cost of building a new home, according to NAHB.
+The 30% duty on softwood lumber (effective Jan 1, 2026), kitchen cabinet tariffs (25-50%), and steel/aluminum tariffs (25-50%) are adding an estimated $7,500-$10,900 to the cost of building a new home, according to NAHB.
 This discourages new construction and worsens the supply shortage.
 The Brookings Institution estimates current tariffs will add $30 billion to residential construction costs.

 Is it better to buy now or wait for inventory to improve?